differentpla-net/differentpla-net.github.io/_posts/2023/2023-10-05-assert-eventually.md

 Look at meck for its syntactic sugar; look at hamcrest (both Erlang and Python).

 Naming: at imp, we used Probe/Condition.
-I just saw a post on the socials where someone changed Predicate to Matcher.
+I just saw a post on the socials where someone (Quick/Nimble, a testing thing for Swift, inspired by Cedar) changed Predicate to Matcher.
 Is 'Matcher' a useful difference from 'Condition'?

 What about logging?
 Do we want to sprinkle ?LOG_DEBUG inside the loop, so we can see what the probe/matcher return on each iteration?
 Does that need a bunch of macros, so we can ??Expr them...?